The JustWrite Ohio High School Program

 To qualify to win Regional Awards:

 The top 15 writers in each division will be recognized at the Regional level.
+(If a tournament has less than 10 full teams, JustWrite reserves the right to reduce the number of top writer awards)

 In addition to this, teams will be awarded points for overall team points.
 First, second, and third place division trophies will be given to schools.
 There will also be one school named the tournament champion–this is a combined total of all points, from both divisions.